Publication: Topic areas

 PERSON-PLACE TRANSACTIONS: TERRITORIAL FUNCTIONING, CROWDING, ATTACHMENT TO PLACE, SATISFACTION

-How individual residents, and groups of residents, connect to where they live an the places they use has been an enduring area of interest since before I began my career.
-As an undergraduate, research by Irv Altman, Dalmas Taylor, and colleagues on crowding, personal space, and privacy regulation among groups in isolation – for example, astronauts on the way to Mars – sparked my interest.
+How individual residents, and groups of residents, connect to where they live and the places they use has been an enduring area of interest since before I began my career.
+For example, as an undergraduate, research by Irv Altman, Dalmas Taylor, and colleagues on crowding, personal space, and privacy regulation among groups in isolation – for example, astronauts on the way to Mars – sparked my interest.
 Here was an empirically researchable topic with substantial practical applications.
-In graduate school, health sociologist Lois Verbrugge transformed a rough idea into a respectable research proposal, and with small grant funding from the National Institute of Mental Health and very able graduate students in a survey research practicum in the Department of Social Relations at Hopkins, we fielded a household survey, the results appearing in a 1980 publication.
+In graduate school, health sociologist Lois Verbrugge transformed a rough idea into a respectable research proposal, and with small grant funding from the National Institute of Mental Health and very able graduate students in a survey research practicum in the Department of Social Relations at Hopkins, we fielded a household survey, the results appearing in a 1980 publication in Urban Affairs Review.

-Considerable encouragement from Roger Stough in the Center for Metropolitan Planning and Research led to a small study (1978) that was my first foray into territorial functioning.
+Considerable encouragement from Roger Stough in the Center for Metropolitan Planning and Research led to a small study (1978, Journal of Personality and Social Psychology) that was my first foray into territorial functioning.
 At that time serious empirical research on the topic competed with oversimplified or over dramatized takes on the field.
-I give a shot at sorting it out and making the area respectable in a 1988 volume Human Territorial Functioning.
+I give a shot at sorting it out and making the area respectable in a 1988 volume Human Territorial Functioning (Cambridge University Press).

 Another thread in these person place bonds is attachment to place.
 Colleague Sally Schumaker and I sought to develop an organized model of its determinants (1983).
-Connections with incivilities through my and colleagues attention as well (1985).
+Connections with incivilities drew my and colleagues' attention as well (1985, American Journal of Community Psychology).

 JURY SUMMONS YIELD

 In the early 2000’s, the Pennsylvania Supreme Court was in the process of standardizing jury protocols across the Commonwealth.
 I was asked to gather some data about all this.
 Lillian Dote and I surveyed jury administrators throughout the state.
 Later, Ms. Dote and I, assisted by Jerry Ratcliffe and Brian Lawton, gathered data from four counties in Pennsylvania, and empirically assessed jury yield for the middle stages of jury selection, the stage between getting the summons and showing up at the courthouse.
-We published (2007) results based on the Philadelphia data.
+We published (2007, Journal of Criminal Justice) results based on the Philadelphia data.

 ENVIRONMENTAL JUSTICE

 In the early 2000's, the late Rob Mason and I got interested in the perceived severity of environmental crimes, and the punishments delivered.
-Developing a theoretical frame based on the work of British qualitative researcher Keith Hawkins, we modeled what punishments were seen as deserving for different types of offenders for different types of environmental crimes (2002).
+Developing a theoretical frame based on the work of British qualitative researcher Keith Hawkins, we modeled what punishments were seen as deserving for different types of offenders for different types of environmental crimes (2002, Environment & Behavior).

 DNA EVIDENCE PROCESSING